Connecting up your BeagleBone AI-64¶

 seen in FigKeyboard and Mouse below, you need to plug the receiver in the USB host port of the board as shown in FigKeyboard and Mouse.

 If you decide you want to connect to your local area network, an Ethernet cable can be used.
 Connect the Ethernet Cable to the Ethernet port as shown in Fig: Ethernet Cable Connection.
 Any standard 100M Ethernet cable should work.

-The final step is to plug in the DC power supply to the DC power jack as shown in barrel-jack-figure below.
+The final step is to plug in the DC power supply to the DC power jack as shown in Fig: External DC Power below.

 The cable needed to connect to your display is a miniDP-DP or active miniDP-HDMI.
 Connect the miniDP connector end to the board at this time.
-The connector is on the top side of the board as shown in miniDP-figure below.
+The connector is on the top side of the board as shown in Fig: Connect miniDP to DP or active miniDP to HDMI Cable to the Board below.

 The connector is fairly robust, but we suggest that you not use the cable as a leash for your Beagle.
 Take proper care not to put too much stress on the connector or cable.